dichen27/DNAm_pattern/README.md

 DNAm 18 Cluster pattern should be reordered as: 4,1,13,12,6,11,18,8,5,2,14,3,15,10,9,7,16,17

 ###########################################################################################

 Catalogue of the IMAGEN

 (1)Methylation_regress.m

-*The DNAm data were regressed out from the covariates for WVCNA analysis.
+Annotation: The DNAm data were regressed out from the covariates for WVCNA analysis.

 (2-1)Power_age14.R